wbmurphey/ArmisADIntegration/README.md

 ```

 ad_group should be a string specifying the Active Directory group you wish to manage with proper Active Directory syntax.
-The NSA Active Directory group is defined at the beginning of main.py for convienience.

 api_key should be a string containing only your Armis API key.

-Once these three variables are correctly defined, run main.py from a network on which CORP.CHARTERCOM.COM is reachable.
+Once these three variables are correctly defined, run main.py from a network on which your Active Directory domain is reachable.

 ## Expected Behavior